-- Live Locally - encouraging housing in the Clifton community that will appeal to local employees, let them live near their jobs, and reduce the number of commuter cars on area roads.
+- Live Locally: The CCP encourages housing in the Clifton community that will appeal to local employees, allowing them live near their jobs and reducing the number of commuter cars on area roads.

-- Walk Anywhere - walking supports safe and vibrant streets, and can be a healthy viable commute option.
+- Walk Anywhere: The CCP promotes walking, which supports safe and vibrant streets and can be a healthy commute option.

-- Commute Creatively - reducing the number of local residents and employees who travel on area roads in single occupancy vehicles - commute differently and reduce congestion.
+- Commute Creatively: The CCP aims to reduce the number of local residents and employees who travel on area roads in single occupancy vehicles, improving congestion.

-- Enhance Vibrant Neighborhoods - improving the community by supporting local shops, restaurants, entertainment and activities.
+- Enhance Vibrant Neighborhoods: The CCP enhances the community by supporting local shops, restaurants, entertainment, and activities.